vanngo97/vanngo97/README.md

 - 👋 Hi, my name is Van
 - 👀 I’m interested in human-centered AI application and natural user interface
-- 🌱 I’m currently doing the Master of Information program at UofT
+- 🌱 I’m completing my Master's in Information and Data Science @UofT
+- 👩‍💻 I'm currently a PM Intern @Grab by day and a data scientist @Duncan Lab by night
 - 💞️ I’m looking to collaborate on product management, design, and research
 - 📫 Please reach out to me at van(dot)ngo(at)mail.utoronto.ca
 - 😄 Pronouns: she/her